...

 Method A — Chemical Rust Removal (internal rust)

-3. Apply an approved rust remover (phosphoric-acid based or commercial rust dissolver) per instructions.
+3. Apply an approved rust remover (phosphoric‑acid based or a commercial rust dissolver) according to the manufacturer’s instructions.

-5. Apply an internal protective coating (see Method B) or sealer.
+6. Optionally, apply an internal protective coating or tank sealer (see Method B).

 Method B — Internal Sealing / Tank Liner